-Elective abortion isn’t merely a medical decision.
-It is an act of violence which takes the lives of ~2,500 children a day in the United States alone.
-Human rights violations affect us all — and abortion is one of the largest human rights violations of our lifetime.
+Contrary to popular narratives, elective abortion isn’t merely a medical decision.
+It is an act of aggressive violence that, in the United States alone, claims the lives of around 2,500 individual human beings a day.
+Human rights violations affect all of us, and elective abortion is one of the most profound human rights violations of our time.

-The scientific community is at a consensus: life begins at conception.
+The scientific community has reached a consensus: life begins at conception.

-At the moment of sperm-egg fusion — i.e. fertilization or conception — what is produced is a genetically distinct, whole, living organism.
-Because the product of a same-species reproduction is always a differentiated member of that same species, in human reproduction, it is a human organism.
-Uninterrupted, this human organism will grow from a zygote to an embryo to a fetus to an infant to a toddler to adolescent to an adult to an elder.
-At no point in our development do we “become human.”
-We are human beings from the moment we begin to exist.
-From Langman's Medical Embryology:
+At the moment of sperm-egg fusion — i.e., fertilization or conception — a new, genetically distinct, and whole living organism is produced.
+Because the product of reproduction between two members of a species is always a differentiated member of that same species, the product of human reproduction is always a unique and fully human organism.
+Uninterrupted, this human organism will grow from a zygote, to an embryo, to a fetus, to an infant, to a toddler, to an adolescent, to an adult.
+At no point in this process of development does a human organism become human.
+Human organisms are human beings from the moment that they begin to exist.

 "The development of a human begins with fertilization, a process by which the spermatozoon from the male and the oocyte from the female unite to give rise to a new organism, the zygote."

-“My body, my choice” is the rallying cry of the pro-choice movement.
-What exactly does this mean?
-We know that a human fetus is not actually a part of pregnant person’s body.
-Unborn children are distinct human beings.
+“My body, my choice” is a common refrain among members of the pro-choice movement.
+But what exactly does this mean?
+After all, we’ve established that the human fetus is not actually a part of a pregnant person’s body, and unborn children are distinct human beings.